Robustness of the pathwise structure of fluctuations in stochastic homogenization: Introduction

 in the class of functions the gradient of which is stationary, has finite second moment, and has zero expectation.
 We denote by $\phi=(\phi_i)_{i=1}^d$ the vector field the entries of which are the correctors $\phi_i$ in the canonical directions $e_i$ of $\R^d$.

-In~\cite{DGO1}, we developed a complete theory of fluctuations in stochastic homogenization of discrete elliptic equations with iid conductances (see also \cite{GuM} for heuristic arguments).
-The key in our theory consists in focusing on the {\it homogenization commutator of the solution} $\Aa_\e\nabla u_\e-\bar\Aa\nabla u_\e$ and in studying its relation to the \emph{(standard) homogenization commutator} $\Xi:=(\Xi_i)_{i=1}^d$, where the harmonic coordinates $x\mapsto x_i+\phi_i(x)$ play the role of $u_\e$,
+In~\cite{DGO1}, we developed a complete theory of fluctuations in stochastic homogenization for the random conductance model (see also \cite{GuM} for heuristic arguments).
+The key in our theory is to focus on the so-called {\it homogenization commutator of the solution},